noah/dotvim/README.md

 % vim +InstallBundles!
 ```

-This will launch an interactive installer; press 'l' while in
+This will launch an interactive installer; press `l` while in
 interactive mode to view the update log.

 Viewing bundles